PHARMACY TECHNICIAN SALARY

 Salary and Outlook

-The U.S. Bureau of Labor Statistics (BLS) 2016-17 Occupational Outlook Handbook says the median annual salary for full-time pharmacy techs is $30,410, though the top 10 percent in the field earned more than $45,030.
+The U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics says the median annual salary for full-time pharmacy techs is $37,790, though the top 10% in the field earned more than $50,640.

-Top 10 percent generally refers to workers who have a number of years’ experience and have earned a degree and professional certification from accredited agencies or associations.
+Top 10% generally refers to workers who have a number of years' experience and have earned a degree and professional certification from accredited agencies or associations.
 Location may also play a factor in higher salaries, with metropolitan areas paying better than small towns or rural areas.

-The profession is also on the rise, according to the BLS.
-The field has an anticipated growth rate of 9 percent through 2024.
-When you consider the national average for all occupations’ growth is 7 percent, you can see there is potential in pursuing a pharmacy technician career and finding work.
+The profession is also holding steady, according to the BLS.
+The field has an anticipated growth rate of 5.6% through 2032, which is the national average for all careers for the same timeframe.

-Highest paying mean annual wage cities for pharmacy technicians
+Highest paying annual wage metro areas for pharmacy technicians

 Where do Pharmacy Techs Work and Who Pays Best?